A non-trivial upper bound on the threshold bias of the Oriented-cycle game

-The structure that OBreaker now aims to maintain, is similar to the one given for Stage I. The most important difference is that from now on we partition the sets of the $UDB$ further to distinguish the vertices according to their chance to become part of a directed cycle.
-We have partitions $A=A_D\cup A_{AD}\cup A_{S}\cup A_{0}$ and $B=B_D\cup B_{AD}\cup B_{S}\cup B_{0}$.
+The structure that OBreaker aims to maintain in Stage II is similar to the one given for Stage I. The most important difference is that in this new structure we partition the sets of the UDB further to distinguish the vertices according to their chance to become part of a directed cycle.
+We maintain partitions $A=A_D\cup A_{AD}\cup A_{S}\cup A_{0}$ and $B=B_D\cup B_{AD}\cup B_{S}\cup B_{0}$.
 (The subscripts stand for {\em Dead}, {\em Almost Dead} and {\em Star}.) $A_0$ and $B_0$ form the aforementioned buffer sets together with all dead vertices.